DenisLebedinsky/crawler-server/readme.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow steps below.

 ### Prerequisites

-	You need intall
+	You need to install the following:

 ```sh
 pip 19.0.2